BorisMolch/pfrontend-temp/content/blog/patchxr-playground-at-amplify.md

 ctalink = ""
 ctatext = ""
 date = 2021-11-12T10:00:00Z
-description = "We are honored to share the playground with start-up shaping the music making of the future. " image = "/uploads/img_2626.jpg" title = "PatchXR in Studio3" type = "post"
+description = "We were honored to share the playground with start-up shaping the music making of the future. " image = "/uploads/img_2626.jpg" title = "Demoing PatchWorld at Abbey Road Studio" type = "post"

 +++